ByteChkR/BadScript/docs/Readme.md

 start PowerShell -ArgumentList "-noexit -command . <path/to/first/script>"
 ```

+4. Test Setup with `echo $Env:Path`(should print the Install Directory as one of the last entries).

 ### Usage
 - Running Scripts: `bs <path/to/script>`
 - Running Apps: `bs <appname/path>`